 "Fully crewed" means there is a full time captain and cook (who are often but not always the owners) on board and sometimes they may also have a stewardess or deck hand.
 It depends on the yacht if a stewardess, deck hand or additional crew are supplied.
 Do not confuse a crewed boat for a bareboat with crew.
 They are not the same thing!
 We do not sell crewed charters.
 We sell bareboat charters with crew.

-Davits are a wonderful feature available on many catamarans and some power boats.
+Davits are a wonderful feature available on many catamarans, some power boats and larger monohulls.
 Davits are a pair of small cranes affixed to the transom (upright part of the back end of your boat) which are used to lift your dinghy and suspend it over the water while underway (moving).
-By lifting your dinghy rather than towing it, you are creating less drag and will get better performance from your boat.
+By lifting your dinghy rather than towing it, you are creating less drag and will get better performance (speed) from your boat.

 Caution: Crew will rapidly become spoiled if you charter a catamaran or powerboat with davits as they will not be required to worry about hauling in your dinghy every time you want to anchor, moor or dock.
 The good news is, if you charter a yacht with davits, you may not need to bring all those lazy crew members with you!